Gaurav9540/docker/README.md

  - Less portable (depends on host paths).  <br>
  - No Docker CLI/API management. <br>
  - Risk of accidentally modifying host files.  <br>

+ 🔹 **2.
+Docker Volume -** A volume is managed by Docker and stored in Docker's storage directory (usually under /var/lib/docker/volumes/).